ansys/pymapdl/doc/source/getting_started/docker.rst

 You can now launch MAPDL directly from Docker with a short script or directly from the command line.
-You can use then your host python environment to connect to that MAPDL instance.
+You can use then your host Python environment to connect to that MAPDL instance.

 .. graphviz::